jonaphael/dojot-verne/README.md

 ## V2K-bridge

-The V2K-bridge service is the core between the communication of Vernemq broker and the Kafka broker.
+The V2K-bridge service is the core between the communication of VerneMQ broker and the Kafka broker.

 For more see [here](./v2k-bridge)